koadman/platypusfarm/darlinglab/mauve/user-guide/viewer.md

 #### Zooming and shifting the display

 The alignment display is interactive, providing the ability to zoom in on particular regions and shift the display to the left and right.
 Navigating through the alignment visualization can be accomplished by using the magnifying glass and arrow control buttons on the toolbar immediately above the display.
 Alternatively, keyboard shortcuts allow rapid movement through the alignment display.
-The keystrokes Ctrl+up arrow and Ctrl+down arrow zoom the display in and out, while **Ctrl+left** arrow and **Ctrl+right** arrow shift left and right, respectively.
+The keystrokes Ctrl+up arrow and Ctrl+down arrow zoom the display in and out, while **Ctrl+left** arrow and **Ctrl+right** arrow shift left and right, respectively (Command+left or Command+right on the mac).
 Holding down the "shift" key with Ctrl+left and Ctrl+right accelerates the shifting leftward and rightward.

 #### Mouse control